Becoming familiar with how to help someone get off drugs

 - Do the work of recovery.
 Once the addicted individual receives treatment and enters into the recovery phase, you cannot prevent relapse.
 The individual has to commit to recovery themselves in order for sobriety to be maintained.
 Addiction is a vicious cycle.
 One may need treatment several times in their life since addiction is a chronic, relapsing disease.

 There is no one way for helping an addicted individual “see the light”.
-For more information on how to help someone get off drugs, connect with the friendly staff at Better Addiction Care today!
+For more information on how to help someone get off drugs, and for help finding facilities, connect with the friendly staff at Better Addiction Care today!